-The concept of DPAs comes from the US, where they are an established and frequently used method of concluding investigations involving corporate entities.
-The US also has available to it Non-Prosecution Agreements ("NPAs").
-DOJ turned to these tools following Arthur Andersen's collapse to impose substantial financial penalties and compliance reforms on companies without the collateral consequences associated with criminal charges.
+The concept of a DPA comes from the US, where DPAs are an established and frequently used method of concluding investigations involving corporate entities.
+The US also has available to it Non-Prosecution Agreements (NPAs).
+The DOJ turned to these tools following Arthur Andersen's collapse to impose substantial financial penalties and compliance reforms on companies without the collateral consequences associated with criminal charges.
 DPAs entail a criminal charge publicly being filed with the court, albeit in deferred status, whereas NPAs do not require a charge, deferred or otherwise.

-DPAs have been introduced in some European jurisdictions (for example in the Czech Republic), and in some others there are concepts akin to DPAs - such as criminal settlement in Belgium.
+The first DPA in the UK was concluded in November 2015, in a case that also marked the first action in respect of the corporate offence of failing to prevent bribery under section 7 of the Bribery Act 2010.
+Both it, and a case that followed shortly after it in which another corporate was actually prosecuted for the same offence, underlined the discretion available to UK prosecutors as to how to deal with cases involving self-reporting corporates based upon their perception of levels of cooperation.
+DPAs have previously been introduced in some European jurisdictions (for example in the Czech Republic), and in some others there are concepts akin to DPAs - such as criminal settlement in Belgium.
+Similar arrangements have also been mooted in draft legislative proposals in France.
 In some European countries there can be a resolution short of prosecution in certain circumstances not dissimilar to those which must exist under the UK DPA regime.
 For instance, in Germany, the draft proposal by the State of North Rhine-Westphalia contains a provision stipulating that the competent court can refrain from imposing any penalty at all on the corporate concerned if certain requirements are met, one of which is that the entity has self-reported.
-Similarly, in Romania, where corruption offences arise, criminal liability can be avoided altogether if the corporate entity self-reports before an investigation has started.
+Similarly, in Romania, where corruption offences arise, criminal liability can be avoided altogether if the corporate entity selfreports before an investigation has started.
 In other countries, cooperation will be considered a mitigating factor when it comes to sentencing.